thatslifescience/github_dev/_posts/2019-02-18-Mangroves-1-GPold-.md

-**Figure 3:** Pneumatophores of mangrove trees help keep the roots oxygenated by peeking out of the hypoxic (low oxygen) mud.
+Figure 3: Pneumatophores of mangrove trees help keep the roots oxygenated by peeking out of the hypoxic (low oxygen) mud.
 These erect "twigs" are not baby trees, but rather protrusions from the roots.
 Image by[ Julie Burgher](https://www.flickr.com/photos/sunphlo/5683317075/).

 Mangroves also have to drink saltwater.
 If we drank just saltwater, we would die because our urine is less salty than saltwater so the salt would accumulate in our blood.
-But mangrove species have a couple of ways to keep things fresh.
+But mangrove species have a couple of ways to keep things fresh [1].
 Red mangroves (*Rhizosphora mangle*) avoid the problem by not letting salt in in the first place.
 These so-called "excluders" or “ultrafiltrators” only selectively allow in water molecules and some ions, and much less of the sodium that would kill them.
 On the other hand, black (*Avicennia germinans*) and white (*Laguncularia racemose*) mangroves take up the salt through their roots but then secrete it through their leaves and roots.
 You can even taste it if you lick the leaves.